San Marcos Growers LogoSan Marcos Growers

 Podocarpus henkelii is found growing from the Eastern Cape to KwaZulu-Natal and is most abundant in moist inland forest.
 The name for the genus is derived from Greek words 'podo' meaning "foot" or "footed" and 'karpos' which means "fruit" in reference to the fleshy stalk or receptacle that holds the seed.
 This is lacking on some plants previously included in this genus and these plants have been transferred to the new genus Afrocarpus.
 The specific epithet was named after Dr J.S.
 Henkel, formerly of the S.A.
 Forestry Department.

-The information about Podocarpus henkelii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Podocarpus henkelii is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]